assofohdz/subspace-infinity/README.md

-Project is un-archived - lets see if we can push some more into this game :D

 # Subspace Infinity
-A java port of Subspace Continuum, built on JME, Lemur, Zay-ES, Zay-ES-Net, SpiderMonkey, and the SimEthereal real-time object synching library.
-This modifies the sim-eth-basic to be ES based using the Zay-ES library.
+A java port of Subspace Continuum

 # Community